 presents a greater attack surface, if you will, as there is uncertainty especially with small businesses as to whether their contracts will continue.
 So we want to basically mitigate that uncertainty.
 That’s why we are being forward leaning and over-communicating. . .
 We want the defense industrial base to be safe, but we want them to know that we are open and we’re hoping they are making every effort to be open as well.

 As a small business operating in the defense workplace, this means it is more important than ever to be cautious and diligent in your business ventures.
 There are many opportunities for such companies to help our nation’s efforts during this crisis—you just have to know where to look for them.
 But more importantly, companies need to ensure that their efforts to stay afloat during these times will not harm them—or our nation’s security—down the line.
-If you need assistance in navigating the federal marketplace during the COVID-19 pandemic, please reach out to us at Koprince Law.
+If you need assistance in navigating the federal marketplace during the COVID-19 pandemic, please email us or give us a call at 785-200-8919.